 Property, specified as a character vector or string in the form

 result — Query result

-trueor 1 |
+true or 1 |

 Query result, returned as a logical.

 A System Composer™ architecture represents a system of components and how they interface with each other structurally and behaviorally.

 A System Composer model is the file that contains architectural information, including components, ports, connectors, interfaces, and behaviors.

 Perform operations on a model:

-System Composer models are stored as SLX files.
+A System Composer model is stored as an SLX file.

-|Create an Architecture Model with Interfaces and Requirement Links|
+|Create Architecture Model with Interfaces and Requirement Links|

 A component is a nontrivial, nearly independent, and replaceable part of a system that fulfills a clear function in the context of an architecture.
-A component defines an architecture element, such as a function, a system, hardware, software, or other conceptual entity.
+A component defines an architectural element, such as a function, a system, hardware, software, or other conceptual entity.
 A component can also be a subsystem or subfunction.

 A port is a node on a component or architecture that represents a point of interaction with its environment.
 A port permits the flow of information to and from other components or systems.

-There are different types of ports:
+These are different types of ports:

 A connector allows two components to interact without defining the nature of the interaction.
 Set an interface on a port to define how the components interact.

 Use properties to store quantitative characteristics, such as weight or speed, that are associated with a model element.
 Properties can also be descriptive or represent a status.
 You can view and edit the properties of each element in the architecture model using the Property Inspector.

-|profile||A profile is a package of stereotypes to create a self-consistent domain of element types.||Author profiles and apply profiles to a model using the Profile Editor.
-You can store stereotypes for a project in one profile or in several.
-Profiles are stored in XML files when they are saved.|
+You can use profiles to create a domain of specialized element types.
+Author profiles and apply profiles to a model using the Profile Editor.
+You can store stereotypes for a project in one or several profiles.
+When you save profiles, they are stored in XML files.

 An interface data dictionary is a consolidated list of all the interfaces and value types in an architecture and where they are used.

-Interface dictionaries can be reused between models that need to use a given set of interfaces, elements, and value types.
-Data dictionaries are stored in separate SLDD files.
+Local interfaces on a System Composer model can be saved in an interface data dictionary using the Interface Editor.
+You can reuse interface dictionaries between models that need to use a given set of interfaces, elements, and value types.
+Linked data dictionaries are stored in separate SLDD files.

 Data interfaces represent the information that is shared through a connector and enters or exits a component through a port.
 Use the Interface Editor to create and manage data interfaces and data elements and store them in an interface data dictionary for reuse between models.

 A data element describes a portion of an interface, such as a communication message, a calculated or measured parameter, or other decomposition of that interface.

 Data interfaces are decomposed into data elements:

 You can also assign the type of data elements in data interfaces to value types.
 Add value types to data dictionaries using the Interface Editor so that you can reuse the value types as interfaces or data elements.

-An owned interface is a locally defined interface that is local to a specific port and not shared in a data dictionary or the model dictionary.
+An owned interface is an interface that is local to a specific port and not shared in a data dictionary or the model dictionary.

 An adapter helps connect two components with incompatible port interfaces by mapping between the two interfaces.
-An adapter can also act as a unit delay or rate transition.
+An adapter can act as a unit delay or rate transition.
+You can also use an adapter for bus creation.
 Use the Adapter block to implement an adapter.

-With an adapter, you can perform functions on the Interface Adapter dialog:
+With an adapter, you can perform functions on the Interface Adapter dialog box: